 Human Adaptation and Cultural Evolution

 As an undergrad, I was captivated by the reconstructions of our human history that came from archaeologists and cultural anthropologists like Leslie White, Julian Stewart, Marvin Harris, and Robert Carneiro.
-The proposed evolutionary trajectory of culture types: bands, to tribes, to chiefdoms, to states.
-Functional theories of transformation that invoked technological progress, population pressure, class conflict, and other notions, or as Harris would say, the demo-techno-econo-environmental infrastructure.
+I accepted the proposed evolutionary trajectory of culture types: bands, to tribes, to chiefdoms, to states—functional theory of transformation that invoked technological progress, population pressure, class conflict, and other notions, or as Harris would say, the demo-techno-econo-environmental infrastructure.
 Anthropology and archaeology are the creators and interpreters of an incredible database – the data of humanity around the world and throughout our time on the earth.
-In academia, it was only anthropology and archaeology that were therefore asking the big questions of humanity, who are we, where did we come from, and why?
+In academia, it was only anthropology and archaeology that were therefore asking the big questions of humanity, who are we, where did we come from, and why are we as we are?

 Over the years, two things have led me to expand this class.
 A book by the archaeologist Ian Morris, Why the West Rules, For Now.
 And the New Cultural Evolution coming from the Neo-Darwinists in anthropology and psychology.
-Morris’s book proves that there is still great interest in reconstructing the evolutionary trajectory of humanity.
+Morris’s book proves that there is still great interest in reconstructing the evolutionary trajectory of humanity into what have traditionally been called stage theories of cultural evolution.
 His approach is traditional top-down, with causality from the material, energetic, geographic, and ecological context of humanity down to the evidence of archaeologists and anthropologists.
 The work of the Neo-Darwinists, on the other hand, is bottom-up causality, attempting to explain humanity from the nexus of genes and cultural traits that have evolved for millions and thousands of years, respectively.
-Each lecture was expanded to include both top-down and bottom-up causal explanations.
+Each lecture was expanded in later years to add bottom-up to the original top-down causal explanations.

 These weekly classes were accompanied by ethnographic films.
 No anthropology student should pass through a program without a good dose of the amazing ethnographic films that have been produced over the years (listed below).